Social Networking for Liberty

 If you have any questions about social media, YAL National is here to help!
 Simply email email@example.com with your query and it will be directed to me or someone else on the team who can assist you.

 Andrew Sharp is a recent graduate of Indiana University with a BA in Philosophy and Political Science.
-Formerly the Communications Director for Kokesh for Congress, he is currently YAL's Social Networking Intern.
+He is currently YAL's Social Networking Intern.